-This excerpt is from a post written for and published on the Holl & Lane Magazine Blog.
+This excerpt is from a post written for and published on the Kindred Voice (formerly Holl & Lane) Blog.

 I watched the other girls get roses in their lockers and walk down the halls with their fingers intertwined in his, laughing and smiling and kissing.
 I watched the cute boys throw themselves at these girls until they were the lucky ones selected by the princess to be her knight in shining armor.
 I went to school dances, hoping to hold someone around the neck with his hands placed gently on my waist while we swayed awkwardly to the slow beat.
 I sat and watched other girls getting to enjoy this and I hoped one of those boys would ask me to dance.
 No one ever did.

 I had plenty of friends, girls and guys alike.
 They all thought I was nice.
 They all knew I was smart.
 But nice and smart weren’t getting roses in my locker or candy-grams with cute messages delivered to my classroom.
 I wanted to be like the other girls and I believed I had to be beautiful to get it.